What is a Scuba Dive Computer?

 While it is important that you match your needs to the capabilities of the dive computer, you also do not want to buy a cheap model just because it’s cheap.
 Don’t forget that a reliable instrument like this can save you a lot of headaches and cost when diving.
 If it only saves you one visit to a decompression chamber, it paid for itself many times over!

-Should you consider buying a used dive computer?
+Should you consider buying a used scuba diving computer?

-Before answering this question you should consider what a dive computer is for you.
+Before answering this question you should consider what such a particular device is for you.
 Is it a gadget or an item that improves your ability to dive safely and, more importantly, come up safely again without any risks to your health?

 Buying a used model typically means that you do not know what happened to it before you get it.
 This might be fine if you buy a used comic book but it’s a lot more difficult when you think about buying a used piece of safety equipment.
 Would you buy a used car seat for your child?
 Most likely not so you might want to stay away from buying a used dive computer.